On the efficiency of pairwise Hamiltonian control to desynchronize the higher-order Kuramoto model: Introduction

+Control theory offers several approaches to achieve synchronization including optimal control \cite{vinter2010optimal,monga2019optimal,fujii2025optimal}, pinning control~\cite{grigoriev1997pinning,sorrentino2007controllability,wang2002pinning,Wenwu2009onpinning,chen2014pinning,Turci2014adaptive,liu2021optimizing}, or adaptive control~\cite{Wang2008adaptive,Wenwu2009onpinning,Turci2014adaptive,liu2018active}, to name a few.
+Let us however observe that the literature dealing with desynchronization is more rare~\cite{gjata2017using,gambuzza2016pinning,asllani2018minimally,moriame2025onthelocation,muolo2025pinning}.
 One relevant research line aimed at desynchronizing coupled oscillators originated with Ref.~[\onlinecite{gjata2017using}].
 It relies on the idea of embedding the Kuramoto model into a Hamiltonian system~\cite{witthaut2014kuramoto}, to then leverage Hamiltonian control theory~\cite{vittot2004perturbation,ciraolo2004control} to build a pinning control strategy aimed at desynchronizing the system.
 In Ref.~[\onlinecite{asllani2018minimally}], Asllani \textit{et al.} went a step further by introducing a modified control that results to be minimally invasive---the control magnitude is proportional to the level of synchronization and thus acts only when necessary---and requires less knowledge of the system parameters, making it easier to implement in practice.

 Recent evidence suggests that, in many systems, interactions tend to be higher-order, i.e., between more than two nodes, rather than just pairwise as in the traditional framework described above~\cite{battiston2020networks,battiston2021physics,bianconi2021higher,majhi2022dynamics,bick2023higher,boccaletti2023structure,muolo2024turing,millan2025topology}.
 Consequently, the interactions are more accurately described by generalization of pairwise networks, such as hypergraphs and simplicial complexes.
 Importantly, higher-order interactions have been shown to dramatically affect dynamics, e.g., with chaotic oscillators~\cite{Krawiecki2014,gambuzza2021stability,gallo2022synchronization}, swarming and active matter~\cite{anwar2024collective,anwar2025two,leon2025collective}, chimera states~\cite{kundu2022higherorder,muolo2024phase}, stochastic resonance~\cite{wang2025network}, pattern formation~\cite{carletti2020dynamical,muolo2023turing}, opinion dynamics~\cite{iacopini2019simplicial,neuhauser2020multibody,de2020social,deville2021consensus,alvarez2021evolutionary,lucas2023simplicially}, and random walks~\cite{schaub2020random,carletti2020random,febbe2026random}, to name a few.